Testing semiparametric model-equivalence hypotheses based on the characteristic function: Specification of test statistics

-However, in order to obtain an estimator of $\sigma_w^{2(\mathcal I)}$ analogous to \eqref{varnS} and \eqref{varnH}, the number of terms to be estimated in $\sigma_w^{2(\mathcal I)}$ is equal to $4(4+1)/2 = 10$.
+The case of independence however is somewhat different in that in order to obtain an estimator of $\sigma_w^{2(\mathcal I)}$ analogous to \eqref{varnS} and \eqref{varnH}, the number of terms to be estimated in $\sigma_w^{2(\mathcal I)}$ is equal to $4(4+1)/2 = 10$.
 Therefore, an analogous estimator of $\sigma_w^{2(\mathcal I)}$ is very complicated to simulate.
-Instead, we will estimate the variance of $\Delta^{(\mathcal I)}_{n,w} = h(U_n)$ by jackknife, which is a widely applicable statistical tool used for estimating variance; see Efron (1982) for a full account of the jackknife.
-The jackknife estimate of variance, denoted by $\sigma^2_{n,J}$, can be calculated without resampling, and its definition is given based on the leave--one--out statistics $h(U_{n-1}(-i))$, $i=1,\ldots,n$, which are computed from the sample of $n-1$ observations formed by deleting the $i^{\rm{th}}$ observation.
-Specifically,
+Instead, we will estimate the variance of $\Delta^{(\mathcal I)}_{n,w} = h(U_n)$ by jackknife, which is a widely applicable statistical tool used for estimating variance; see \cite{Efron1982} for a full account of the jackknife.